ucsd-cse11-s20/ucsd-cse11-s20.github.io/pa5/index.md

 array has at least one element.

 <div class='sidenote'>Computer scientists have a fancy name for alphabetical:
 <b>lexicographic</b>.
-You will need the <a href="https://docs.oracle.com/en/java/javase/13/docs/api/java.base/java/lang/String.html#compareTo(java.lang.String)">compareTo method on Strings</a> helpful here.
+You will need the <a href="https://docs.oracle.com/en/java/javase/13/docs/api/java.base/java/lang/String.html#compareTo(java.lang.String)">compareTo method on Strings</a> here.
 Try it out on a few examples if you're not sure what it will do!</div>
 - Write a method called `earliest` that takes an array of `String`s and returns the `String` that is the earliest alphabetically.
 You can assume that the array has at least one element.